Athira-M-Chandran/Iris/README.md

   5. Class: (Iris Setosa , Iris Virginica, Iris Versicolor)

 #### OBJECTIVE
-Download Iris dataset from the UCI repository and compare the results of at least two data analytics techniques.
-Here Decision tree ,Random Forest and Naïve Bayes techniques of Classification are used for comparison.
+Download Iris dataset from the UCI repository and compare the results of data analytic techniques.
+Here Decision tree ,Random Forest, Naïve Bayes, Logistic regression techniques of Classification are used for comparison.
 #### IMPORTING THE DATASET